mlflow/mlflow/docs/source/projects.rst

     :ref:`MLProject file <mlproject-file>`.

 System environment
+  You can also run MLflow Projects directly in your current system environment.
 All of the project's dependencies must be installed on your system prior to project execution.
 The system environment is supplied at runtime.
 It is not part of the MLflow Project's directory contents or ``MLProject`` file.
 For information about using the current system environment when running a project, see the ``Environment`` parameter description in the :ref:`running-projects` section.

 .. _project-directories: